andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/conceptual.md

 the crowd to grade itself but not go with the wisdom of the crowd to do.

 This is where NTQR algorithms excel in evaluation using unlabeled data.
 They can detect when the "minority report" is correct and the crowd wrong.
-And to enhance safety - it can alert when an evaluation has gone wrong.
+And, to enhance safety, it can alert when an evaluation itself has gone wrong.

 NTQR operates outside the box of conventional AI practice.
 This mathematical and logical formalism is new and will become the foundation of